rshin808/HVProject/README.md

 HVProject
 =========
 # Overview
-This is the RPI controller code for the High Voltage Modules.
+This is the BBB controller code for the High Voltage Modules.